Vehicles

 About Steam Powered Train

-How does a steam engine actually work?
+How did steam powered trains actually work?

-When were steam trains first invented?
+When were steam powered trains invented and who created them?

 More Vehicles coloring pages